MicrosoftDocs/winrt-api/windows.services.store/storesubscriptioninfo.md

 # Windows.Services.Store.StoreSubscriptionInfo

 ## -description
 Provides subscription info for a product SKU that represents a subscription with recurring billing.

-> [!NOTE]
+> [!IMPORTANT]
-> Subscriptions are not currently supported by Windows Dev Center or the Store.
-This class exists to provide future support for subscriptions, and is not intended to be used by your code in the current release.
+> Currently, the ability to create subscription add-ons is only available to developers who are participating in an early adoption program.
+We will make subscription add-ons available to all developer accounts in the future.
+For more information, see [Enable subscription add-ons for your app](https://docs.microsoft.com/windows/uwp/monetize/enable-subscription-add-ons-for-your-app).

 ## -remarks
 The [StoreSku.SubscriptionInfo](storesku_subscriptioninfo.md) property returns an object of this type.